bartificer/programming-by-stealth/docs/pbs42.md

 });
 ```

-Now that our sample page implements Conway’s Game of Life, it makes sense to tweak the text a little, so with all that done, the full source for the final sample page is included below:
+Now that our sample page implements Conway’s Game of Life, it makes sense to tweak the text a little.
+With all that done, the full source for the final sample page is included below:

 ```html
 <!DOCTYPE HTML>